Striking examples of how progressive planning legislation can lead to better homes

 Paragraph 80 – formerly known as Paragraph 79 and 55 – is a planning policy that ensures homes built in sensitive areas of open countryside are of exceptional quality.

 Part of the National Planning Policy Framework (NPPF), Paragraph 80 is a response to the reality that, despite the drive to improve design quality, much of the UK’s new housing stock is not only ordinary and homogenous, it also falls short on energy efficiency.

-This section of the NPPF sets the bar high for architects, demanding designs of the highest quality, and it has lead to some impressively innovation low-carbon homes – many of which have featured on Grand Designs.
+This section of the NPPF sets the bar high for architects designing houses for the countryside, demanding the highest quality, and it has lead to some impressively innovation low-carbon homes.
+Many of these Paragraph 80 houses have featured on Grand Designs.

 1. The Passivhaus

 Featuring on Grand Designs in 2010, Helen and Chris Seymour-Smith’s Passivhaus in the Cotswolds impressed viewers with its pioneering eco-credentials.
 It was the very first Passivhaus to be certified in England and was known by the couple as Underhill.
 Not only was it Seymour-Smith Architects‘ first project to have been granted planning permission under Paragraph 80, at the time of the build it was one of only 20 projects across the UK permitted under the special provision.